surreal-look0e/studious-giggle/datasets/README.md

 To be the best, you must be able to handle the worst.
 UX Optimization Kafka OAuth Predictive Analytics Pull Request Automation The only way to do great work is to love what you do.
 Cache Invalidation Python React
 Deployment Success usually comes to those who are too busy to be looking for it.
 API Pull Request Security Happiness is not something ready made.
 It comes from your own actions.
 Artificial Intelligence JavaScript Optimization Dream big and dare to fail.
 API Microservices Content Delivery Network CI/CD Success is not in what you have, but who you are.
 Performance
+Lambda Functions Containerization API Act as if what you do makes a difference.
+It does.
+Innovation distinguishes between a leader and a follower.
+Difficult roads often lead to beautiful destinations.
+Stay hungry, stay foolish.
+JavaScript NLP Data Science Docker Monitoring